 The sidebar displays categories, recent posts, and most popular tags.
 No CMS blocks are included (just like it is specified in general settings).

-Each post on the main or category pages can have the following elements: date when it was published, number of comments, social buttons, short content, and category it is posted in.
+Each post on the main or category pages can have the following elements: date when it was published, number of comments, social buttons, short content, and category where it is posted.

 The same elements are available in each post.